Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Methodology

 \begin{proof} Any feasible $v$ lies in $\mathcal{S}_{\mathrm{gen}}(\theta)^\perp$.
 Decompose $g=g_\parallel+g_\perp$ with $g_\parallel\in\mathcal{S}_{\mathrm{gen}}(\theta)$ and $g_\perp\in\mathcal{S}_{\mathrm{gen}}(\theta)^\perp$.
 Then $\langle g,v\rangle=\langle g_\perp,v\rangle$.
 By Cauchy--Schwarz~\citep{bjorck1994numerics,leon2013gram}, the minimum of $\langle g_\perp,v\rangle$ over $\|v\|=1$ is $-\|g_\perp\|$, achieved when $v=-g_\perp/\|g_\perp\|$. \end{proof}

 \paragraph{Algorithm and complexity.} Algorithm~\ref{alg:ogpsa} summarizes OGPSA.
 The overhead consists of: (i) an additional $M$ reference-gradient computations every $K$ steps (i.e., $M$ extra backward passes on small reference mini-batches per refresh), and (ii) a projection of $g_{\mathrm{safe}}$ onto a rank-$M'$ subspace, which requires computing $U_\tau^\top g_{\mathrm{safe}}$ and forming $U_\tau(U_\tau^\top g_{\mathrm{safe}})$ (equivalently $M'$ inner products plus a linear combination).
-For small $M'$ and moderate $K$, this cost is typically negligible compared to standard backpropagation for safety alignment.
+For small $M'$ and moderate $K$, this overhead is substantially smaller than large-scale replay in our experiments, although it is not zero and should be reported together with wall-clock time and token counts.